 When it comes to Branson's many music theaters, no one has the time to see every show in town; most folks pick and choose based on their own personal preferences.
 If you're a newcomer to the show scene, following are a few general (and by no means inclusive) guidelines.

-Some shows put the music front and center.
-Musical headliners entertain at the Andy Williams Moon River Theatre, the Mansion Theatre, the Clay Cooper Theatre and the Welk Resort Theatre.
+Home shows put the music front and center.
+Musical headliners entertain at the Andy Williams Moon River Theatre, The Mansion Theatre for the Performing Arts, the Clay Cooper Theatre and the Welk Resort Theatre.
 The celebrity impersonator revue “Legends in Concert” plays at Dick Clark's American Bandstand Theater.

 See all the AAA recommended attractions for this destination.